 Louisiana’s unique combination of crops — ranging from corn, cotton, rice and sugarcane to extensive forestry, poultry, cattle and fisheries industries — presents challenges for providing research-based information to ensure sustainable agricultural production systems.

-To address the needs of these industries, the Louisiana Agricultural Experiment Station operates 14 departments shared by the LSU AgCenter and the LSU College of Agriculture, as well as 15 research locations across the state.
+To address the needs of these industries, the Louisiana Agricultural Experiment Station operates 14 academic departments/schools and specialized units shared by the LSU AgCenter and the LSU College of Agriculture, as well as 14 research stations located across the state.
 To fund the basic and applied research, scientists compete for federal and state grants and checkoff dollars provided by some farmers’ groups, along with state and federal dollars.
 Many of the facilities also sustain their research operations through the sale of agricultural commodities produced on the stations.

 The LSU AgCenter has the most successful record of commercialization of intellectual property in the LSU System.
-Since 2000, 18 new companies have been started based on licensed technology from LSU AgCenter.
+Since 2000, 21 new companies have been started based on licensed technology from the LSU AgCenter.
 The income is distributed among the LSU System, the inventors and more research.